 Can you start by telling us a bit about your background?

-Both my parents are great home cooks.
+Well, I guess I never went under the real background checks (smiling).
+In any case, both my parents are great home cooks.
 My dad has always wanted to open a restaurant, and I remember before I even went away to college, he offered me the chance to open a restaurant with him.
 But back then I said: “No Dad!
 I’m going to be a graphic designer!”
 So I went to undergraduate art school and graduated with a degree in graphic design.

 After graduation, 9/11 happened, and it was very difficult to find a job.
 I worked in public events at the Brooklyn Botanical Garden, where I was able to run my manager’s job for two years when she was on leave, planning fantastic events like the Cherry Blossom Festival.